gatsbyjs/gatsby/docs/contributing/pair-programming.md

 ## How community pair programming sessions work

-1. Select or create [an issue](https://github.com/gatsbyjs/gatsby/issues) you would like to work on and work on it yourself.
+1. Select or create [an issue](https://github.com/gatsbyjs/gatsby/issues) you would like to work on and work on it yourself
-2. Create a [Pull Request](https://github.com/gatsbyjs/gatsby/compare) when you encounter any problem.
+2. [Create a pull request](https://www.gatsbyjs.org/contributing/how-to-open-a-pull-request/) when you encounter any problem
 3. Sign up for any available slot on [the open pairing calendar][cal]
-4. You’ll be paired with one of the Gatsby Inkteam
+4. You’ll be paired with a Gatsby team member
-5. Join the video meeting during your time slot (we are using Zoom)
+5. Join the video meeting during your time slot (we use [Zoom](https://zoom.us) for meetings)
-6. We'll help you with your PR or Issue!
+6. We'll help you with your pull request or issue!

 ### What we expect in pair programming sessions